gantry/gantry5/README.md

 Check the full [CHANGELOG.md](https://github.com/gantry/gantry5/blob/develop/CHANGELOG.md) for details.

 **Project Status**
-Gantry is actively developed and maintained by the Tiger12 team (me: Gene Teigland / @gteigland).
+Gantry is actively developed and maintained by the Tiger12 team.
 It's **not** in maintenance-only mode or abandoned—we're committed long-term.

 **What's Ahead in 2026**
 - Gantry remains **free and open-source** forever (MIT/GPL).